21 Ways To Lose Weight Without Dieting

-- Limit alcohol and follow the first drink with a nonalcoholic, low-calorie drink like sparkling water.
+Limit alcohol and follow the first drink with a nonalcoholic, low-calorie drink like sparkling water.
 Alcohol has more calories per gram than carbohydrates or protein.
 It can also loosen your resolve so you reach for bar snacks such as crisps and nuts that you’d normally limit.

-- Go for green tea as some studies suggest that it can rev up the body’s calorie-burning engine temporarily, possibly through the action of phytochemicals called catechins.
+Go for green tea as some studies suggest that it can rev up the body’s calorie-burning engine temporarily, possibly through the action of phytochemicals called catechins.
 At the very least, you’ll get a healthy drink without tons of calories.

 Not just to keep you flexible, but women who do yoga tend to weigh less than others, according to a study in the Journal of the American Dietetic Association.

-11 Stay home
+11. Stay home

 If you don’t normally cook a lot then go for quick and healthy meals using salad bags, pre-chopped vegetables, canned beans, chicken and salmon already cooked for you.

-Most people have a natural “eating pause,” when they drop the fork for a couple of minutes.
+Most people have a natural ‘eating pause,’ when they drop the fork for a couple of minutes.
 You may not have noticed it but now watch for this moment and don’t take another bite.

-13 Keep strong mints handy
+13. Keep strong mints handy

-Key risk areas for this are making dinner after work, socializing at a party, watching TV, or surfing the Internet as these all put you in the area for mindless snacking.
+Key risk areas for this are making dinner after work, socialising at a party, watching TV, or surfing the Internet as these all put you in the area for mindless snacking.

-14 Burn 100 calories more off each day
+14. Burn 100 calories more off each day

 All the following activities will help you lose 10 pounds in a year without dieting by burning an extra 100 calories every day and without going to the gym.